Updated 03 September 2020

 In the process, we found ourselves asking: could this lockdown change the way financial advice is delivered in future?
 Could there be some advantages, such as having more meetings with greater regularity?
 Is this crisis, in fact, an opportunity for advisers and clients alike?

 Our experience of this period has given us much food for thought.
-Without denying the obvious benefits of being in the room with your financial adviser, Black Lion has found that remote advice has plenty going for it too.
+Without denying the obvious benefits of being in the room with your financial adviser, Black Lion has found that online financial advice has plenty going for it too.
 For instance:

 The average time we spend travelling to a client is 47 minutes per meeting.
 If a client is coming to us, they’ll travel for an average 36 minutes.
 With our head office located in Brighton, it can sometimes be harder for people to find parking, and the traffic in town can be pretty intense too.